 '''

-const network = await gateway.getNetwork('mychannel');
+const network = await gateway.getNetwork(channelName);

 '''

-Within this channel, we can access the FabCar smart contract to interact with the ledger:
+Within this channel, we can access the asset-transfer ('basic') smart contract to interact with the ledger:

 '''

-const contract = network.getContract('fabcar');
+const contract = network.getContract(chaincodeName);

 '''

-Within FabCar there are many different transactions, and our application initially uses the queryAllCars transaction to access the ledger world state data:
+Within asset-transfer ('basic') there are many different transactions, and our application initially uses the InitLedger transaction to populate the ledger world state with data:

 '''

-const result = await contract.evaluateTransaction('queryAllCars');
+await contract.submitTransaction('InitLedger');

 '''

 The evaluateTransaction method represents one of the simplest interactions with a smart contract in blockchain network.
 It simply picks a peer defined in the connection profile and sends the request to it, where it is evaluated.
-The smart contract queries all the cars on the peer's copy of the ledger and returns the result to the application.
-This interaction does not result in an update the ledger.
+The smart contract queries the assets on the peer's copy of the ledger and returns the result to the application.
+This interaction does not result in an update of the ledger.